 Drowning and Other Fatal Incidents

 Drowning is the most common cause of death while snorkeling, accounting for a significant number of snorkeling-related fatalities each year.
 Asphyxia often occurs when a person loses consciousness or becomes unable to swim due to exhaustion.
 In some cases, the inhalation of water or a sudden loss of consciousness may lead to drowning.
-Swimming ability is an important factor in preventing drowning incidents, as strong swimmers are better equipped to handle unexpected hazards.
+Better equipped to handle unexpected hazards, strong swimmers do better, making swim ability important in preventing drowning.

-Equipment malfunctions can be a major contributor to snorkeling incidents.
+Many snorkeling incidents are caused by malfunctioning equipment.
 For example, full-face masks have gained popularity among snorkelers, but they pose risks if the mask’s oxygen supply or the rescue valve malfunction.
 A defective or improperly worn mask may increase the likelihood of water entering the breathing tube or air space, leading to inhalation of water and possible drowning.
 Furthermore, hypoxia (lack of oxygen) is a potential risk that can occur if the mask does not provide sufficient airflow.

 Health Conditions and Other Risk Factors